baibaichen/Blog2/memory/The CacheLib Caching Engine Design and Experiences at Scale.md

 CacheLib uses the lookup sequence 1) DRAM cache, 2) LOC, 3) SOC.
 Note that an object’s size is not known in advance.
 So, after a DRAM cache miss, CacheLib does not know whether the object is stored in the LOC or the SOC.
 Thus, it has to query one of them first, and on a miss, query the other.

-The order for CacheLib’s lookup order is motivated by the following analysis of average lookup penalties (also known as average memory access time, AMAT [46]).
-We consider the lookup penalty for each cache component as the time to determine that an object is not cached in this component.
+The order for CacheLib’s lookup order is motivated by the following analysis of average lookup penalties (also known as average memory access time, AMAT [46]). <u>We consider the lookup penalty for each cache component as the time to determine that an object is not cached in this component</u>.
 Our key assumption is that reading from DRAM is orders of magnitude faster than flash reads (e.g., 100ns compared to 16us [25]).
 Thus, the lookup penalty for the DRAM cache is a few memory references (say 500ns).

 To calculate the penalty for the LOC, recall that the LOC stores neither an object’s key nor the object’s exact size in memory to reduce DRAM metadata overhead.
 The LOC is indexed via 4-byte hash-partitioned B-trees, which each use 4-byte hashes to identify an object’s offset.
 If the overall 8-byte-hash does not have a hash collision, then the LOC’s lookup penalty constitutes a few memory references (say 1us, due to hash operations).
 If there is a hash collision, the LOC requires a flash read (16us) to compare the object key and determine the miss status.
 Assuming the smallest LOC object size (2KB) and 1TB of flash, at most 536 million objects are stored in the LOC.
 Thus, the probability of an 8-byte-hash collision can be calculated to be less than one in a million and the LOC’s average lookup penalty is slightly more than 1us.